niartenyaw/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 layout: layout.pug
 navigationTitle:  Identity and Access Management API
 title: Identity and Access Management API
-menuWeight: 110
+menuWeight: 40
-excerpt: Managing users with the IAM API
+excerpt: Using the DC/OS Identity and Access Management API

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-The Identity and Access Management API allows you to manage users through a RESTful interface.
-It offers more functionality than the DC/OS web interface.
+The Identity and Access Management API allows you to manage users through a RESTful HTTP interface.

 # Request and response format

 The API supports JSON only.
 You must include `application/json` as your `Content-Type` in the HTTP header, as shown below.

     Content-Type: application/json

 # Host name and base path